Manifesto for the creation of an International Panel on Behavioral Change or “IPBC”

 Human behavior is now clearly identified as the “g” factor of the destruction of our ecosystem and in many areas that go far beyond our relationship to ecology.
-This manifesto is primarily intended for researchers and experts (and more broadly to professionals) in areas related to human behavior, namely: psychology, psychiatry, neuropsychology, pedagogy, cognitive sciences in a broad sense, neuro-economics, sociology, ethology, etc.
+This manifesto is primarily intended for researchers and experts (and more broadly to professionals) in areas related to human behavior, namely: psychology, psychiatry, neuropsychology, pedagogy, cognitive sciences in a broad sense, neuro-economics, sociology, ethology, economy, etc.

 First of all, this manifesto is a call to researchers, experts, and behavior professionals, who did not communicate in a specific way on this subject yet, but whose expertise would undoubtedly be essential to solving the current equation of a rapid and massive change in behavior towards a truly more sustainable, desirable, and humane society.

 By advance, our organizing committee thanks you very much for your commitment on this crucial topic.